sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ### Second Phase

 When you are hit in combat, you roll dice to get a number.
+Call this number the *attack power*.

-If you choose not to split that dice result number, by default, you will lose that amount of Stamina points.
+If you don't split up the *attack power*, it translates directly into Stamina points.
+So by default, your character loses that amount of Stamina points.

 Let's say your character was hit by a sword and the dice were rolled and summed up to 7.
-The simplest thing would be to lose 7 Stamina points.
+The simplest thing is to lose 7 Stamina points.

 But maybe you only have 7 Stamina points left in your deck, and you don't want your character to be incapacitated.
 You have a couple options:

- * Take a Harm token to reduce the dice result by 3
- * Take a Wound token to reduce the dice result by 6

-For example, you could subtract the dice result by **3** and take **1 Harm token**.
+ * Turn *attack power* into Harm tokens at a rate of 3-for-1
+ * Turn *attack power* into Wound tokens at a rate of 6-for-1

-Thus you would split the dice result of 7 into:
+For example, you may split the attack power of 7 into:

  * 4 Stamina points
  * 1 Harm token

-You could even do that twice, subtracting a total of 6 from the dice result to take 2 Harm tokens.
-Thus you would split the dice result of 7 into:
+You may even do that twice, splitting the attack power of 7 into:

  * 1 Stamina point
  * 2 Harm tokens

-Another option would be to take a Wound.
-You could subtract **6** from the dice result to take **1 Wound token**.
+Another option is to take a Wound.
-Thus you would split the dice result of 7 into:
+You may split the attack power of 7 into:

  * 1 Stamina point
  * 1 Wound token

 Note: as described later, taking Wound and Harm tokens can sometimes also cause loss of Stamina points.

 ## Stamina / Exhaustion